ScienceParkStudyGroup/microbiome-lesson/_episodes/03-alpha-diversity.md

 ~~~
 {: .output}

-And then the effect of the sampling date on the richness also with a one-factor ANOVA test.
+And then the effect of the sampling date on the Shannon index also with a one-factor ANOVA test.
 ~~~
 aov_test <- aov(data_shannon ~ month, data = data_alphadiv)
 summary(aov_test)